cquike/elpla/README.md

 The [database.mysql] entries contain the configuration to connect to the database.
 The [notify.mail] entries point to files that contain the default text used when sending emails to the kindergarten members.

+In the directory where the software is going to be executed:
 ```shell
 $ mkdir statistics`
 ```